hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/293__Praveen_R._Bhat.md

 > A : The ones started by Shankara himself.
 >
-​Pray tell in what definition of tradition of yours will a Giri of Kailashashram, several scholars at Kashi associated various maThas, Mani Dravid Shastriji awarded and respected by Sringeri, Kanchi, etc, and others of similar stature would not belong to the tradition started by
+Pray tell in what definition of tradition of yours will a Giri of Kailashashram, several scholars at Kashi associated various maThas, Mani Dravid Shastriji awarded and respected by Sringeri, Kanchi, etc, and others of similar stature would not belong to the tradition started by